Bugs – Rabies

 HRIG (if indicated) must be administered within seven days from the date of first post exposure vaccine.

 The incubation period ranges from 3 days to 3 years, most commonly between 1 and 3 months.
 The incubation period is directly related to the extent of the inoculation and the proximity to the brain.
 Thus, bites on the face and neck are particularly significant and will, in general, be associated with a short incubation period.

 In many patients no symptoms occur until the final days of the disease are reached.

 The site of the initial inoculation will usually have fully healed and be well forgotten.
 When the patient begins to experience the first effects of the disease, they may experience fever and headaches and numbness at the original bite site.
 Following this, patients may complain of anxiety, photophobia, muscular pains and difficulty swallowing.

 Like animals, humans may have one of two clinical presentations:

-The patients experience severe muscular spasms which may lead to apnoea, if the respiratory muscles are involved.
-The patients tend to develop spasm of the pharyngeal muscles which is precipitated by swallowing, the sound of running water or attempts to drink water, cold drafts across the neck or movement.
+The patients experience severe muscular spasms which may lead to temporary loss of breath, if the respiratory muscles are involved.
+The patients tend to develop spasm of the throat muscles which is precipitated by swallowing, the sound of running water or attempts to drink water, cold drafts across the neck or movement.

 Death may be delayed but always occurs.
 Patients tend to lie quietly and because of the gross hypersalivation, saliva dribbles from their mouths.
 Some patients with furious rabies may have periods of paralytic symptoms.